hsiehsc/referenceusa_webscrape/README.md

 ### Step 4
 1. Highlight and run the code from lines **27 to 116**.
 The code has been marked by *asterisks* **(*)** for easy selection.
 If done correctly, there should be a `scrape` object that appears in the **right hand side** of the program.
 ### Step 5
-1. Replace the `scrape(pages_scraped, replace_with_file_name)` with how many pages you'd like scraped as well as the requested file name of the file.
+1. Replace the line of code that looks like `scrape(pages_scraped, replace_with_file_name)` with how many pages you'd like scraped as well as the requested file name of the file.
 An example might look like `scrape(5, bagels)` in which 5 pages would be scraped and the file would begin with "bagels".
 2. Run the line that you just edited.

 ## Frequently Asked Questions (FAQ)